Registered Nurse - Level 2

 Why WCHN is different

-The Women’s & Children’s Health Network (WCHN) is South Australia’s specialist tertiary service for women, babies, children and young people.
+The Women’s and Children’s Health Network (WCHN) is South Australia’s specialist tertiary service for women, babies, children and young people.
 Working at WCHN means caring for highly diverse presentations—from routine to complex—supported by specialist teams, strong clinical governance, and a deeply family-centred model of care.

 The Women’s and Children’s Health Network was established to promote, maintain and restore the health of women, children and young people in South Australia.

-Primary Objectives:
+Primary objectives:

 - Accepts accountability for their own practice standards, activities delegated to others and the guidance and development of less experienced staff.